TheGiwi/george-mutambuka/src/content/Office.md

 Created these various office furniture assets for 3D marketplaces.
-They can be downloaded for free or purchase on CG Trader: https://www.cgtrader.com/thegiwi
+Some are available for free and others for purchase on CG Trader: https://www.cgtrader.com/thegiwi